sondregronas/Rom-Detective/README.md

 <br>

 A tool to automatically *index* ROMs and create shortcuts to them.
-Allowing you to physically store your ROMs wherever you'd, while still treating them like individual ROMs for launchers like LaunchBox.
+Allowing you to physically store your ROMs wherever you'd like, while still treating them like individual ROMs for launchers like LaunchBox.

 **For now this works for my personal needs, but it's by no means user-friendly yet.**
 </div>